 - a.
 The application was filed within four years after decedent's death. - b.
 The proposed administrator is entitled to letters and is not disqualified. - c.
 DO NOT include in the POD any language regarding citation.
 Seldom does a witness have knowledge about whether citation has been properly served.
 The Court will decide on its own whether citation is proper. - 4.4 Statement of facts concerning identity of heirs, for each of two disinterested witnesses.
 The Court requires the testimony of two disinterested witnesses regarding the identity of decedent's heirs.
 Written testimony should be prepared in advance in the form of an affidavit phrased as court testimony.
-Parts of § 203.002 of the Texas Estates Code provide a useful format for the testimony necessary for establishing a testator's heirs. - 4.5 Signature block.
-For the POD and any other testimony that witnesses will sign at the hearing, you will streamline the process if your signature block for the Court includes the following information:
+Parts of § 203.002 of the Texas Estates Code provide a useful format for the testimony necessary for establishing a testator's heirs.
+The written testimony shall be prepared, signed, subscribed, and sworn to by the witness, and submitted to the Court (via e-file) prior to the hearing.